kelitasukita/product-preview-card-component/README.md

-## How to execute this project?

-To build this project you will need:
-* Node Version 16.9, at least;
+## Setup

+* Make sure that your installed Node version is compatible with the one described in package.json.

-1. Clone the repo:
+1. Clone the repo;
-<pre> git clone https://github.com/kelitasukita/product-preview-card-component.git </pre>

-2. Go product-preview-card-component folder:
+2. Go to the product-preview-card-component folder:
-<pre> cd product-preview-card-component </pre>

-3. Install dependences
+3. Install dependencies
 <pre> npm install </pre>

 4. Run project with: